Skip to content

 Spreadsheet Bulk Import

-ArchivesSpace has the ability to import an Excel spreadsheet, created according to a predefined template, to create many Archival Objects at one time.
+ArchivesSpace can import an Excel spreadsheet, created according to a predefined template, to create many Archival Objects at one time.

-Spreadsheet Bulk Import is useful for creating many Archival Objects associated with a Resource at once, especially when there are multiple levels of description involved.
-A common use case for Spreadsheet Bulk Import is creating an inventory for a large collection with many boxes and folders.
-It is often not the most efficient method for creating individual Archival Objects (see creating Archival Objects) or for adding a handful of Archival Objects at the same level (see Rapid Data Entry).
+!!! note Spreadsheet Bulk Import is useful for creating many Archival Objects associated with a Resource at once, especially when there are multiple levels of description involved.
+It is not the most efficient method for creating individual Archival Objects (see creating Archival Objects) or for adding a handful of Archival Objects at the same level (see Rapid Data Entry), but is very useful when creating an inventory for a large collection with many boxes and folders.

 To create an inventory in bulk using the spreadsheet importer, first download the ArchivesSpace bulk import template

-Save the template to your computer or OneDrive and rename it according the the accession number.
+Save the template to your computer or OneDrive and rename it according to the accession number.

 The template contains four rows with field codes and mapping information.
 Do not edit the contents of any of the first four rows.

-• ead: The ead column must exactly match the Resource-level EAD ID (which should itself match the accession numnber).
-This is how the spreadsheet importer ensures that the spreadsheet being imported contains Archival Objects intended for the selected Resource.
+• ead: The ead column must exactly match the Resource-level EAD ID (the collection's accession number).
+This is how the spreadsheet importer ensures that the spreadsheet contains Archival Objects intended for the selected Resource.

 title expression hierarchy level